 I wish I could say that we have arrived at the modern age and now we can breathe easier and relax a bit and turn over the instruction and entertainment of our children to some electronic device or nanny or government program or Sunday school class or something.
 But the fact is, it is still up to parents to raise the world’s next generation of human beings.
 And unless your husband is independently wealthy and available all day long, then it is mostly in mother’s hands.
 And how fine will the next generation be?
-How polite, articulate, kind, intelligent, sensitive and ammondec2009spiritual will they turn out?
+How polite, articulate, kind, intelligent, sensitive and spiritual will they turn out?

 It’s up to us, Mom!